 Core-mission work tasks will involve the development and maintenance of required transportation planning documents such as the Comprehensive Metropolitan Transportation Plan (MTP) and the Transportation Improvement Program (TIP).
-Core-mission work tasks also assist with the effective disbursement STP-DA and Congestion Mitigation and Air Quality (CMAQ) funds.
+Core-mission work tasks also assist with the effective disbursement of STP-DA, Transportation Alternatives Program (TAP), and Congestion Mitigation and Air Quality (CMAQ) funds.